reinhart1010/nix/docs/en/common/babel.md

 A transpiler which converts code from JavaScript ES6/ES7 syntax to ES5 syntax.
 More information: <https://babeljs.io/>.

-- Transpile a specified input file and output to stdout:
+- Transpile a specified input file and output to `stdout`:

 `babel `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file</span>